LastPass vs. Bitwarden 2025: Is Open-Source Better?

 CCPA compliant)

-Both LastPass and Bitwarden are very secure password managers with similar security features — they’re actually both among the best password managers in 2024.
+Both LastPass and Bitwarden offer basic security features, but Bitwarden has a better track record of keeping user data safe (it’s among the best password managers in 2025).
 The similar security features include:

 • 256-bit AES encryption — unbreakable encryption which governments and banks use to protect data.

-• Zero-knowledge architecture — neither LastPass nor Bitwarden staff can access users’s password vaults.
+• Zero-knowledge architecture — neither LastPass nor Bitwarden staff can access users’ password vaults.

 • Two-factor authentication (2FA) — uses a second form of verification to confirm user identity when logging in.

 Bitwarden stores all encrypted data in the Microsoft Azure Cloud.
 Like with LastPass, data is encrypted and decrypted at the device level.
-However, Bitwarden also offers a self-hosting option for tech-savvy users that want to host their own data.
+However, Bitwarden also offers a self-hosting option for tech-savvy users that want to host their own data, and it has no history of data breaches.

 Security & Data Privacy — Bitwarden Has a Local Data Storage Advantage